hsirait77/JavaScript/README.md

-# JavaScript
+# Repo for learning JavaScript
-repo for project javascript